 - Serve with assorted crackers, veggies, or crostini.

-Alternatives to making a hedgehog
+Alternatives to Making a Hedgehog

 If you're not feeling creative, no worries.
 Simply form the mixture into a ball and chill.
 When ready to serve, roll the ball in chopped pecans.
 The cheeseball will be equally festive and delicious!

-FAQs
+Recipe FAQs

 Absolutely!
 The cheeseball can be made several days in advance.
 It will keep up to 7 days in the refrigerator.
-But, wait to decorate with the nuts until ready to serve so the nuts don't turn soggy.
+But wait to decorate with the nuts until ready to serve so the nuts don't turn soggy.

 When serving as leftovers, remove the nuts that have turned soft.
 Use the cheese mixture as a filling for grilled cheese sandwiches or spread it on toasted bagels.